RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver3.0/README.md

 ### With the Node.JS Eclipse Plugin

-Simply open the project in Eclipse and run the app.js file.
+After running npm install from the same directory as the package.json, simply open the project in Eclipse and run the app.js file.

 Then, using Chrome, connect to http://localhost:3333/